UMSKT/writeups/PIDGENX.md

 Although much of the information involved in generating a signature is not provided in public keys, it turns out that all of the information necessary to generate signatures is theoretically recoverable.

-The main property of PIDGENX public keys that makes key generation theoretically possible is that the pairing value $c$ is constant.
+The main property of PKEY2005 public keys that makes key generation theoretically possible is that the pairing value $c$ is constant.
 Since $P$ is a constant, and the value of $c$ depends on both $P$ and $S$, $S$ must also be effectively constant.

 This allows generation of product keys without needing to know the implementation of $H_2$, assuming that $\vec{\alpha}$ is known and one valid, decoded product key is available per public key.